 Thus, in reality, the object of violence (the person(s) concerned) is the stronger person and the perpetrator tries to conceal his own feeling of weakness by using force.
 For every person he can make docile serves as proof of his power and superiority and soothes his unstable mind.
 The explanation often lies in childhood, where he himself was deprived of power, generally by his own parents.
 For example, by forcing the child into actions to realise the goals of one or both parents, and love was used as an instrument of manipulation and was not unconditionally provided.

-These parents show a manipulativen narcissistic behavior, which they then pass on as a behavioural structure to their own children, who then feel, perceive and then reproduce such behavior as normal.
+These parents show a manipulativen narcissistic behaviour, which they then pass on as a behavioural structure to their own children, who then feel, perceive and then reproduce such behaviour as normal.
 The difficulty lies in the fact that the child can’t help but feel what he or she is experiencing as normal — even if it is more like a perversion.
 This means you have to build up the experience of another, better normality in the child.
 And it must convey a better sense of security than what was previously known.

 Otherwise, the children learn from the beginning that strength can only be gained by exercising control and power over others.
 The smallest transfer of power makes them feel invincible.
 However, this is only secretly, because the actions of the perpetrator are usually not directly addressed by the persons concerned.
-If one were aware of the use of force by the partner as a person concerned and went on a course of confrontation, the perpetrator would already lose power.
+If one were aware of the use of force by the partner as a person concerned and went on a course of confrontation, the perpetrator would already loose power.

 But how can those affected escape this situation?